Top Questions Physicians Ask Before Moving to Portland (Answered)

 🚦 2.
 How bad is traffic — really?

-For physicians who take call, being 15 minutes away consistently is often better than being 30+ minutes away sometimes.
-This is where local route knowledge becomes just as important as neighborhood appeal.
+For physicians who take call, being 15 minutes away consistently is often better than being 30+ minutes away unpredictably.
+This is one reason many physicians choose neighborhoods close to their hospital rather than simply the largest home in their price range.

 🏠 3.
 Should I rent first or buy right away?